airwallex/airwallex-payment-android/GUIDE.md

     val airwallex = Airwallex(enableLogging, baseUrl)
 ```

-2. Then you can call the `confirmPaymentIntent` method to start confirm the `PaymentIntent` by ID.
+2. Then you can call the `confirmPaymentIntent` method to start confirming the `PaymentIntent` by ID.
 ```kotlin
     airwallex.confirmPaymentIntent(
         params = ConfirmPaymentIntentParams.Builder(